ros-navigation/navigation2/doc/continuous_integration/circleci.md

 * Restore workspace command intentionally sets the `build` parameter to `false`
   * to avoid unnecessary duplication of the same workspace cache and build logs

+## Code Coverage

+The last few steps invoke a custom script to collect and post process the generated code coverage results from debug test jobs.
+This always runs regardless if the tests fail so that failed code coverage reports may still be reviewed.
+The final report is uploaded to CodeCov.

 ## Common Commands

 Common commands for low level, repeated, and formulaic tasks are defined for saving and restoring CI caches, as well as for installing, building, and testing workspaces.